ramzy-altaamare/ramzy-altaamare.github.io/_posts/2023-06-03-Extra lab activities.md

 Second we excecute the command "msfdb innit" to initialize the database.
 Third we excecute the command "msfconsole search -h" to display the search command options.
-Fourth we excecute the command "msfconsole search CVE-2013-2465" to search the common Vulnerabilities and aExposures for a particular vulnerability in the windows version of java.
+Fourth we excecute the command "msfconsole search CVE-2013-2465" to search the common Vulnerabilities and Exposures for a particular vulnerability in the windows version of java.
 ```
 ![datacamp certification](/assets/images/banners/lab-activities/2.0.png)